wini83/Domoticz-API/README.md

 ## This is an alpha version

-Therefore this api is not fully tested, or contains incorrect documentation in the [Wiki](https://github.com/Xorfor/Domoticz-API/wiki), etc.
+Therefore this api is not fully tested, or contains incorrect or incomplete documentation in the [Wiki](https://github.com/Xorfor/Domoticz-API/wiki), etc.
+Please look at the 'test_'-examples how to use this api.
+The 'plugin.py' contains an implementation of this api.